-2) Clinical Images (5 minutes) – One image, one teaching point.
-Intended for 5 minute warm-ups before rounds or morning report.
+- Clinical Images (5 minutes)– One image, one teaching point.
+These brief posts are intended for 5-minute warm-ups before rounds or morning report.

 Brandon Fainstad, MD